Want the perfect workout program?

 Wait, what?!

-Ice baths, also called cold water immersion, were introduced by a guy named Wim Hoff, and have become a popular biohack to improve performance and other health markers.
+Ice baths, also called cold water immersion, were introduced to the fitness world by a guy named Wim Hoff, and have become a popular biohack to improve performance and other health markers.
 But whether ice baths are truly beneficial is a heated discussion coursing through the fitness industry.

 So, are ice bath benefits worth sitting in frigid water for?
 Or, are they just another hyped-up fitness trend?
 Let's chill out for a bit and use this article to discuss all things cold water.
 If you're interested in ice baths, get ready to take the plunge and bathe in some new information.